kelly7y176/Open-WebUI-Chatbot/README.md

-# 🚀 Project Name
+# 🚀 Open-WebUI-Chatbot
-A brief, one-sentence description of what your project is (e.g., "A Streamlit-based chatbot powered by the OPEN_WEBUI API.").
+A chatbot powered by the OPEN_WEBUI API.

 # 🛠️ Setup and Installation
 Follow these steps to get your project up and running locally.